DonaldET/DemoDev/README.md

  4. On the command line, from the downloaded base directory, execute:
     _mvn clean install_

 The _StaticResources_ directory references instructions on how to setup a MAVEN and JAVA build environment in document _BuildResources.pdf_.
-It is a **GITHUB** hosted document that also contains links back to this source code repository (*DemoDev*).
+The PDF is a **GITHUB** hosted document that also contains links back to this source code repository (*DemoDev*).

 ## *DemoDev* Sub-Project Categories

 *DemoDev* is composed of multiple sub-projects, with each sub-project having a README.md file offering information about the sub-project and its contents.
 Interesting sub-projects include:

 - *algorithms*: Math algorithm demonstrations.
+- optimizations: Useful utilities around optimizing processes.
 - *codingexams*: Coding and Algorithm interview questions asked over a whiteboard or in a collaboration environment coding environment.
 - *hacks*: Unusual solutions to interesting problems that don't necessarily reflect _best practices_.
 - *jerseyservices*: RESTful Java service implementations using the **Jersey framework**